gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 - **Preset / maintain moves** — `goalRoutine` logs on close (after the direction's settle time).
 - **Manual moves** (BLE valveControlBittset / gamepad) — `Wheel::captureManualOffsetSample` watches this
   corner's valve state each `Wheel::loop` tick, caching the flowing readings while open and logging after the settle on close.
-Always on (it only runs when no goal routine is active, and never in height mode).
+Always on; only skipped while a goal routine is running (it collects its own).

 Closes happen near goal, so samples concentrate where stopping accuracy matters.
 The `BEGIN/END IMPORTANT DATA FOR PRO` serial dump prints every stored sample for offline analysis.